 Spice garden with a plethora of herbs and fruits.
 Every day spices like cinnamon, pepper, chillies, cardamom and nutmeg is found here, to mention a few.
 Combine it with Dudsaghar Waterfall and you have a great day-trip!

 If you are an aviation geek or plane spotter, The Naval Aviation Museum in Goa is a must!
 Here you can find Tupolev and Sea Harrier engines dissected and several airplanes and helicopters on display.
 If you are in to history, you will enjoy a piece in the Vikrant Hall of the museum, about the liberation of Goa from the Portuguese in 1961.
 The British left India in 1947.
 More about the museum on:

 Well, if you have visited Rantambore during your tour of India this is not on top of your list.
 I think it is a great attraction if you need a fix of wildlife during your beach break.
 Here you can enjoy a mini-zoo, a deer park and a rose garden.
 You can also see Gaurs, the state animal.

 Read more about Bondla Wildlife Sanctuary on Goa Department of Tourism´s website.

 How to Get to Goa

 You can reach Goa by car, bus, train or plane.
-Trujet Airlines is an Indian low-cost airline with flights to Bengaluru, Chennai, Hyderabad, Nanded, Rajahmundry, Tirupati and Vijayawada.
+Best offers on TruJet flight who is an Indian low-cost airline with flights to Bengaluru, Chennai, Hyderabad, Nanded, Rajahmundry, Tirupati and Vijayawada.
 I am often asked about the ferry service from Mumbai, but it is unfortunately discontinued.